Skip to main content

 Lists and Tags

-• Tasks can belong to one or more lists for flexible organization
+• Tasks belong to one task list for flexible organization

 • Lists organize tasks within projects